 Issues With This Metaphor

-- "So now you have a choice" - if salvation comes to those who are dead in tresspasses and in sins (Ephesians 2:1), and therefore incapable of making spiritual choices (Romans 8:7), and if salvation is not of him that willeth (Romans 9:16), then we can be absolutely certain that one's hopping aboard the Salvation Express is not the result of any choice on their part.
+- "So now you have a choice" - if salvation comes to those who are dead in trespasses and in sins (Ephesians 2:1), and who are therefore incapable of making spiritual choices (Romans 8:7), and if salvation is not of him that willeth (Romans 9:16), then we can be absolutely certain that one's eternal salvation is not the result of anyone's choice to hop aboard the Salvation Express.

-- "Jesus has paid for everyone's tickets" - Jesus testimony is that he gave is life to purchase tickets for the sheep, not for the goats.
-(John 10:11,26)
+- "Jesus has paid for everyone's tickets" - Jesus testimony is that he gave His life to purchase tickets for the sheep, not for the goats.
+(John 10:11,26, Matthew 25:41)

 If I were to use a short train metaphor to represent the salvation taught in the scriptures, I believe I would put it this way: